Element-34/py.saunter/README.md

 _random generators
 If you are going to seriously automate, you need to read, and understand the Python's [random module](http://docs.python.org/library/random.html).
 It is used in conjunction of with the [string module](http://docs.python.org/library/string.html) to create random strings -- with the possibility of whitespace in it in the StringData 'generator'.
 Add and tailor to suit.

+_csv provider_
+Another option is to load data from an external source, like a csv file.